Can large inhomogeneities generate target patterns?: Far Field Approximation to the Viscous Eikonal Equation

 but assume that the value of $\Omega$ is fixed and different from zero.
-As in Section \ref{s:inter}, we first find an appropriate first order approximation and then use this result to prove existence of solutions using the implicit function theorem.
+As in Section \ref{s:inter}, we first find an appropriate expression for the far field behavior of the solution and a first order approximation for this new equation.
+We then use this result to prove existence of solutions using the implicit function theorem.

 Because the inhomogeneity is algebraically decaying, for large values of $r$ the relevant terms in the equation are

 To find a first order approximation, we can again use the Hopf-Cole transform, $\phi(r) = -(1/b) \log( K) $, rewriting the equation as